 Keep checking that your tortilla is as brown as you want it.

 Repeat this process until all of your wraps are browned and crisp.

 Transfer to a serving plate and slice in half if desired.
 Enjoy!

 How to Cook Chicken for Chicken Salad

-This easy chicken salad can use pretty much any kind of chicken!
-While I often use rotisserie chicken, mainly because of the convenience, leftover roasted chicken or poached chicken breasts are great options too!
+In making these easy chicken salad snack wraps, use any chicken you desire.
+For convenience sake, I often use rotisserie chicken, but poached chicken breasts and thighs are great options too!

 How Long Does Chicken Salad Last?